I have two competing shepherds and one mixed breed I used Nosework as a confidence builder for.

 A great tool to use for vehicle searches is a magnetic key box.
 Small and compact with a sliding lid, you can control how much odor is released and with the magnet, it sticks to the vehicles.

 Vehicles have unlimited possibilities.
-With foot rails, decorative grooves in the sides of a truck or car, these are all perfect for channeling.
-Environmental conditions take over naturally–wind direction will push the along the running board.
+Foot rails or decorative grooves in the sides of a truck or car are all perfect for channeling.
+Environmental conditions take over naturally—wind direction will push the along the running board.
 Your dog may chase the odor away from the source, following the scent.
 Don’t pull them off of odor.
 Let them work.
 They will return and find the odor.
 Vehicle searches demand patience and understanding of your dog’s body language.

 Another technique: You place the hide in a wheel well and park another vehicle next to the source, slightly downwind.
 Again, wind direction is a factor and also your friend.
 You will be able to visualize the hide’s scent pooling between the two vehicles, the wind carrying the odor to the other vehicle and back again.
 Your dog may leave the area, chasing the odor to the engine, to another wheel or even circling around to the other side of the vehicle.
 Don’t pull them off odor let them work and, without leading them angle them closest to the car.
 Standing between the vehicle/odor and your dog is counterproductive.